HopeLightning/HopeLightning/README.md

 # 💥 Hi there, this is HopE
-## I'm a reaaaaally lazy designer who is easily get bored for repeative mission, so I decide to learn coding ahahah!
+## I'm a reaaaaally lazy designer who is easily get bored for repetitive mission, so I decide to learn coding ahahah!

 <!--
 **HopeLightning/HopeLightning** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.